iiasa/Condor_run_R/configuring.md

 ### GDX_OUTPUT_DIR
 Default value: `""`

 Directory for GDX output files.
-Relative to `GAMS_CURDIR` both host-side and on the submit machine if `GDX_OUTPUT_DIR_SUBMIT` is not set.
+Relative to `GAMS_CURDIR` both on the execute host side and also on the submit machine if `GDX_OUTPUT_DIR_SUBMIT` is not set.
 In that case, the directory is excluded form the bundle.

 ### GDX_OUTPUT_DIR_SUBMIT
 Default value: `NULL`